jsatuit/range-time-plot/README.md

 # range-time-plot

+or tarlan plotter?

-Python package for showing a range-time-plot
+Python package for showing a range-time-plot for an ISR experiment.
+Try first EISCAT TARLAN files.

+# Running
+python3 -m src/rtp.py